 - BOOKING YOUR STAY: booking.com | Agoda

-Casa del Cerro may not be one of the most charming places to stay in Antigua, but if you’re on a tight budget and don’t do dorm rooms, it’s a really good deal.
+Casa del Cerro may not be one of the most charming places to stay in Antigua, but if you’re on a tight budget and don’t do dorm rooms, it’s an excellent deal.
 The rooms are around US$20 a night—cheaper than private rooms at hostels in Antigua.
 They have both rooms with private baths and ones with shared baths.
 I did the private ones as that was what was available at the time.

 The reception is in a traditional pueblo-style building with a courtyard and yard, where you can have breakfast in the morning or do your Spanish homework in the afternoon and evening as I did.
 The WiFi is the best here.